 It also boasts masterworks by Egon Schiele and Oskar Kokoschka, two important Expressionist painters.

 4. Schönbrunn Palace

 In the afternoon, head to Schönbrunn Palace, outside Vienna.
 The palace is a UNESCO-listed site and the height of elegance.
-Purchase your tickets online in advance.
-Or hop on a guided skip the line tour.

 The swishy Renaissance palace was the summer home of the Hapsburg dynasty, the family that ruled the Austro-Hungarian empire for nearly 650 years.
 You’ll want to check out the palace itself and the extensive garden complex.
 Be prepared to walk.